 Sleipnir – Norse God Odin’s Eight-Legged Horse

 Most known for being Odin’s powerful stallion, Sleipnir in Norse mythology is the offspring of the Norse trickster god Loki.
-The eight-legged horse, who is one of Odin’s most trusted companions, accompanying him on so many adventures, symbolizes not just loyalty, but it also represents strength, royalty, speed, and exploration.
-In all the nine realms, no other horse comes close to power and speed of Sleipnir, making the stallion the most popular horse in Norse mythology.
+The eight-legged horse, who is one of Odin’s most trusted companions, accompanies Odin on so many adventures.
+He thus symbolizes not just loyalty, but also represents strength, royalty, speed, and exploration.
+In all the nine realms, no other horse comes close to the power and speed of Sleipnir, making the stallion the most popular horse in Norse mythology.

 Quick facts about Sleipnir

 - Lord of – all horses

 - Father – Svadilfari

 - Mother – Loki (in the form of a mare)